BeerMetalPC/BeerMetalPC.com-Jekyll---DEPRECATED-/_posts/2022-03-10-ThisWebsite.md

 #### GoatCounter

-[GoatCounter](https://www.goatcounter.com/) is a free for personal use analytics solution, easily implemented by just dropping a script tag in the_includes/my-head.html file, and it's privacy friendly to boot.
+[GoatCounter](https://www.goatcounter.com/) is a free for personal use analytics solution, easily implemented by just dropping a script tag in the /_includes/my-head.html file, and it's privacy friendly to boot.
 Users can block GoatCounter by just adding gc.zgo.at to their firewall or adblocker blocklist.
 I get some basic site analytics, and head off a raft of privacy policy headaches.

 #### Netlify